betaflight/betaflight/docs/Failsafe.md

 * Send no signal/pulses over the channels
 * Send an invalid signal over the channels (for example, send values lower than `rx_min_usec`)
-* Set an aux cannel to engage FAILSAFE flight mode.
+* Set an aux channel to engage FAILSAFE mode.

 and

-* Ensure your receiver does not send out channel data that would cause a disarm by switch or sticks to be registered by the FC.
-This is especially important for those using a switch to arm.
+* Ensure your receiver does not set any aux channel so that the craft would disarm.

 ## Failsafe Settings